-Materials that cannot be removed and are to be saved should be marked and protected by flagging, fencing or barriers.
-The Association shall have the right to flag major terrain features or plants, which are to be preserved and fenced off for protection.
+Materials that cannot be removed and are to be saved will be identified by the ARC during the design process or at the Pre-Construction Site Inspection.
+Through the ARC, the Association shall have the right to flag major terrain features or plants, which are to be preserved and fenced off for protection.
+The Builder shall mark these materials and areas and provide protection by flagging, fencing or barriers.
 Any trees or branches removed during construction must be promptly cleaned up and removed immediately from the construction site.